vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

 The username/password of the Avi controller is specified with this flag.
 The username/password are base64 encoded by helm and a corresponding secret object is used to maintain the same.
 Editing this field requires a restart (delete/re-create) of the AKO pod.

+### avicredentials.authtoken

+The generated authtoken from the Avi controller can be specified with this flag as an alternative to password.
+The authtoken is also base64 encoded and updated regularly in a Kubernetes Secret object.
+The token refresh is managed by AKO.
+In case of token refresh failure, a new token needs to be generated and updated into the secret object.

 ### avicredentials.certificateAuthorityData

 This field allows setting the rootCA of the Avi controller, that AKO uses to verify the server certificate provided by the Avi Controller during the TLS handshake.
 This also enables AKO to connect securely over SSL with the Avi Controller, which is not possible in case the field is not provided.